-The high quality of Four SixesTM cattle is well known, and that reputation continues today making the ranch a front runner in the cattle industry.
+The high quality of Four SixesTM cattle is well known, and that reputation continues today, making the ranch a front-runner in the cattle industry.

 For more than 150 years, the Four Sixes Ranch has focused on preservation and stewarding the land to accomplish quality beef cattle production.

-The ranch that is headquartered in Guthrie, Texas, remains devoted to a basic concept: use progressive cattle management practices while focusing on preserving genetics and tradition.
+The ranch, which is headquartered in Guthrie, Texas, remains devoted to a basic concept: use progressive cattle management practices while focusing on preserving genetics and tradition.
 The Four Sixes Ranch is leading the way by holding fast to tried and true traditions while embracing modern innovation and advancements.
 Annual branding events look like a page out of an Old West novel, except for the electronic identification and advanced record-keeping system that uses the latest technology to offer quality assurance to discerning consumers.

 Established by Captain Samuel “Burk” Burnett in 1870, the Four Sixes Ranch is a true working ranch with deep roots in the past and a vision for the future.